 The line template is the parcel type line template.

-- Click Add to Map located under the COGO grid to add the COGO courses as parcel lines to the map.
+- Click Add to Map under the COGO grid to add the COGO courses as parcel lines to the map.

 - After adding the parcel lines, create seeds and build parcels.